-With many of Alberta’s RV dealerships in one place you can check out the hundreds of RV models of all different types and sizes.
+With many of Alberta’s RV dealerships in one place, you can check out the hundreds of RV models of all different types and sizes.
 There is something for every budget.
-Get your questions answered price and feature compare and the deals are pretty great.
-It’s a definite must if you’re planning on buying a new RV.
+Get your questions answered, check prices and compare features.
+The deals can be pretty great, too.

-If you missed the RV shows weren’t ready to buy want to finance an RV or are considering buying used dealerships are a great option.
-They’ll have a selection of new and used RVs and you can buy with confidence knowing the RVs are all cleaned checked over and often come with a guarantee.
+If you missed the RV shows, weren’t ready to buy at the time, want to finance an RV, or are considering buying used, dealerships are a great option.
+They’ll have a selection of new and used RVs and you can buy with confidence knowing the RVs are all cleaned, checked over and often come with a guarantee.

 3. Private Sales

 If you’re looking for a used RV lots of people advertise theirs on Kijiji and various Facebook groups.
-This is usually budget-friendly but ensure you know what you’re looking for when it comes to checking for damage.
-It’s not a bad idea to require a vehicle inspection report for motorhomes or inspection by an RV technician as a condition of the sale.
+This is usually a more budget-friendly option but ensure you know what you’re looking for when it comes to checking for damage.
+It’s not a bad idea to require a vehicle inspection report for motorhomes or an RV technician as a condition of the sale.

 Advice on Buying an RV